 Unique Christmas Trees

-I divided this list of unique Christmas trees into three sections.
-The first section is dedicated to Christmas trees crafted out of unusual things that most people do not have on hand.
-Things like fire hoses and lobster traps!
+The second section of the unique Chrsitmas tree list is dedicated to Christmas trees crafted out of unusual things that most people do not have on hand.
+Things like fire hoses and lobster traps.
 I hope this list inspires you to turn things you have on hand into a one of kind Christmas tree!

-Rachael and her husband turned a 3.5” rubber retired fire hose into a unique Christmas tree.
-Rachael said the host is very rigid and took quite a bit of coaxing to get it into place.
+Rachael submitted this picture of a friend’s firehose Christmas tree.
+She turned a 3.5” retired rubber fire hose into a unique Christmas tree and present.
+The hose is very rigid and took quite a bit of coaxing to get it into place.
 They used screws to adhere it to a wooden post.
-How perfect is the tree topper?
+How perfect is the fire hat tree topper?

 If you’re anything like me, you likely don’t have 100’s of lobster traps on hand.
 But this idea could be done on a smaller scale with any type of box!
 Consider using cardboard boxes, gift boxes, or wooden crates.
 Image via Kennebunkport, Maine Christmas Prelude.